Reducing Carbon Emissions is a Team Effort, Especially in Transportation, Logistics, and Supply Chain

 The past two years have seen unprecedented disruption, which is unlikely to subside anytime soon.
 Add to that a new call — and impending regulations — around Environmental, Social, and Governance (ESG) which has leaders in the supply chain and transportation/logistics space on high alert.

-The Trax Carbon Emissions Manager provides carbon emissions tracking across all modes of transportation.
+The Trax Carbon Emissions Manager provides a carbon footprint and emissions tracking across all modes of transportation.
 Users can track their actual carbon emissions and create benchmarks for tracking against their ESG goals.

 Why a Carbon Emissions Tracker for Supply Chain?